aspose-words/Aspose.Words-Documentation/en/cpp/getting-started/licensing/_index.md

 {{% alert color="primary" %}}

-You can find pricing information on the [“Pricing Information”](https://purchase.aspose.com/pricing/words/family/) page.
+You can find pricing information on the [Pricing Information](https://purchase.aspose.com/pricing/words/family/) page.

 {{% /alert %}}

 ### Protecting Your Purchased License

-After purchasing a license, you need to carefully read the information on page ["Protecting Your Purchased License"](https://purchase.aspose.com/orders/protecting-your-license-file) to protect your license file.
+After purchasing a license, you need to carefully read the information on page [Protecting Your Purchased License](https://purchase.aspose.com/orders/protecting-your-license-file) to protect your license file.
 Please note that this page is available for viewing only if you have a paid license.

 ### License Applying Options